 Traveling with kids is amazing in so many ways.
 But kids – especially tiny, just-hatched ones – come with gear that is laughably larger than they are.
 If you’ve spent the last decade living out of your backpack as you explore the world, what are you supposed to do?
 Stop???

 Having kids doesn’t mean you should stop getting out and exploring.
 Not even close.
 But to have the most successful travels with a baby you’ll need to be thoughtful about what you bring.
 We’ve put together this guide to choosing the perfect travel baby gear – whether you treat yourself to it or not-so-subtly let your loved ones know what you’d like.

 We’ve tested many of these items ourselves and have found them to be great for traveling with our babies and little kids, while others came out too recently for us so we’ve gotten heaps of recommendations from awesome parents in our Tiny Globetrotters community and family and friends with younger babies.
-Keep reading to find the best baby gear for travel, carefully curated to get you out seeing the world faster and easier – you can also shop the whole list here to quickly build up your registry with amazing baby and toddler travel gear.
+Keep reading to find the best baby gear for travel, carefully curated to get you out seeing the world faster and easier – you can also shop the whole list of baby travel must haves to quickly build up your registry with amazing baby and toddler travel gear.

 Where should you set up your travel baby gear registry?

 If you’re looking for baby registry ideas, we whole-heartedly recommend that you check out Amazon’s baby registry program.
 We used it when I was pregnant with both of our kids and it was perfect for us for so many reasons: